troclaux/notes/aws.md

 1. once the image is built, it is saved as an AMI
 1. new ec2 instance is launched to test ec2 instance, if it fails, the pipeline stops here
 1. if the test is successful, the AMI is made available to other aws regions or accounts

-### instance store volumes

-> fast, ephemeral block-level storage that is physically attached to the host machine running your ec2 instance

-- block-level storage: disk is composed by blocks
-  - each block has a unique address
-  - os can read/write any block
-- high-performance hardware disk
-- **loses storage if stopped (ephemeral)**
-  - if your workload needs durable storage, use EBS instead of instance store
-- good buffer/cache/temporary content
-- risk of data loss if hardware fails
-- backups and replication are your responsibility

 ### EC2 Auto Scaling